ianthehenry/bauble/ui/html/help/content.md

 ## `mirror-space`
 ## `symmetry`

 It's hard to describe this one.
-It mirrors space across every axis and also flips it across every across.
+It mirrors space across every axis and also flips it across every axis of rotation.
 You end up with only a tiny sliver of useful space that you can put a shape in, so it's only really suitable for abstract things.

 ```
 (def r (+ 50 (sin+ t * 50)))